 From giving something your “best shot” to feeling like a “fish out of water,” metaphors and imagery from the sport of hunting and fishing permeate American culture.
 Inspired by the coinciding exhibition of painting and sculpture Wild Spaces Open Seasons: Hunting and Fishing in American Art, this selection of works on paper explores the popular outdoor subjects that have captivated American artists for centuries.
 Whether lithographs produced by the popular printmaking...
 Read more

 Wild Spaces, Open Seasons: Hunting and Fishing in American Art is the first major exhibition to explore the multifaceted meanings of such outdoor subjects in both painting and sculpture from the early nineteenth century to World War II.
 These aesthetically rich and culturally important works play an influential role in the history of American art.

-American artists’ fascination with depicting hunting and fishing, often informed by their own experiences as practitioners, was more than merely a way of commemorating outdoor traditions.
-Approximately 60 paintings and sculptures—...
+American artists’ fascination with depicting hunting and fishing was often informed by their own experiences as practitioners and was more than merely a way of commemorating outdoor traditions.
+Approximately 60 paintings and...
 Read more